StyNW7/NLP-Text-Summarizer/README.md

 Project Step 2 (Data Preprocessing and Vectorizing) Run the "aclsum-preprocessing.ipynb"

+Project Step 3 (Data Modelling, Training, and Evaluating) Run the "aclsum-modelling.ipynb"

 ```

-#### Hopefully, this documentation and guide are helpful for learning and running the game project!
+#### Hopefully, this documentation and guide are helpful for learning and running the NLP project!

 <!-- Owner -->